 (1) Performance shares cancelled after the beneficiaries ceased to meet the presence condition (through resignation or redundancy) or failed to meet the performance conditions.
 During FY22, 66% of the shares granted under the 2018 plan were confirmed following the exceptional adjustment on the internal performance condition decided by the Board of Directors (they remain subject to the presence condition until 22 November 2022).
-For the Executive Director, who had not benefited from the exceptional adjustment and who had lost his performance shares under the 2017 plan, the cap of 66% does not apply and the internal performance condition was confirmed at 83% of the amounts initially allocated.
+For the Executive Director, who had not benefited from the exceptional adjustment and who had lost his performance shares under the 2017 plan, the cap of 66% does not apply and the internal performance condition recorded is 96.07%.
+For the shares subject to two conditions granted in 2018 to Alexandre Ricard, the external performance condition was confirmed at 83% of the amounts initially allocated.